Copper & Kings American Craft Brandy

 We have 5 major sub-woofers in our basement maturation cellar.
 The principle of Sonic Aging (maturation) is not vibration but PULSATION.

 We pulse (a bass note in particular) music through the cellar.
-The alcohol molecule being less dense than a water molecule starts to move and collide with other alcohol molecules inside the barrels which eventually collide with the barrel wall which starts to create a “ distillate wave” inside the barrel resulting in increased frequency of contact over time between the distillate with the barrel walls and in our opinion enhances maturation.
+The alcohol molecule being less dense than a water molecule starts to move away from the pulse, and collide with other alcohol molecules inside the barrels which eventually collide with the barrel wall, they slide up the wall, which starts to create a “distillate wave” inside the barrel resulting in increased frequency of contact over time between the distillate with the barrel walls and in our opinion enhances maturation.

 BRANDY IN AMERICA

-The first recorded distillation in America, was for brandy (likely Apple Brandy) on Staten Island in 1640 by Cornelius Toun.
+The first recorded distillation in America, was for brandy (likely Apple Brandy) on Staten Island in 1640 by William Hendricks, for Cornelus Toun.
 This was 8 years before Rye whiskey and +180 years before the recorded distillation of Bourbon.
-(It has been said that brandy is the inspiration for Bourbon, with the Tarascon brothers shipping whiskey from Louisville, Kentucky to New Orleans in charred oak barrels to mimic the flavor profile of brandy).
+(It has been said that brandy is the inspiration for Bourbon, with the Tarascon brothers shipping whiskey from Louisville, Kentucky to New Orleans, Louisiana, in charred oak barrels to mimic the flavor profile of brandy).

 Brandy production in California dates back to the Spanish missions in the late 18th and early 19th centuries.
 In the years following the civil war, brandy became a major industry, with a substantial export trade to Europe by the end of the century.